denoland/manual/publishing.md

 Once built, you only need to `npm publish` the output directory to distribute it to Node.js users.

-See https://github.com/denoland/dnt for more details.
+For more details, see https://github.com/denoland/dnt